 voltage to the power line.

-digital "audio" or "power supply" circuit
+"audio" or "power supply" circuit feeds its

 up in another piece of equipment.

 Sonic or ultrasonic